XRPLF/xrpl-dev-portal/content/tutorial-escrow.md

 ### 1. Generate condition and fulfillment

-XRP Ledger escrows require PREIMGE-SHA-256 [Crypto-Conditions](https://tools.ietf.org/html/draft-thomas-crypto-conditions-03).
+XRP Ledger escrows require PREIMAGE-SHA-256 [Crypto-Conditions](https://tools.ietf.org/html/draft-thomas-crypto-conditions-03).
 To calculate a condition and fulfillment in the proper format, you should use a Crypto-Conditions library such as [five-bells-condition](https://github.com/interledgerjs/five-bells-condition).
 For fulfillments, Ripple recommends using one of the following methods to generate the fulfillment:

-- Use a cryptographically secure source of randomness to generate at least 32 random bytes
+- Use a cryptographically secure source of randomness to generate at least 32 random bytes.
 - Follow Interledger Protocol's [PSK specification](https://github.com/interledger/rfcs/blob/master/0016-pre-shared-key/0016-pre-shared-key.md) and use an HMAC-SHA-256 of the ILP packet as the fulfillment.

 Example JavaScript code for a random fulfillment and condition: